 The seawater desalination plant in Águilas has a capacity of up to 210,000 m³/day.
-It complements the supply for irrigation demands for the southern region of the Segura Basin, as well as the supply to the municipalities of Lorca and Águilas.
+It supports the water supply for irrigation demands in the southern region of the Segura Basin, as well as the supply to the municipalities of Lorca and Águilas.

 The seawater intake is of an open sort.
 It is done through an intake tower made of reinforced concrete, a cylindrical structure that is 5.3 m in diameter and 6.5 m tall, supported on the sea floor at 18 m deep.
 The piping includes a 511 m stretch of PEAD pipes with an anchored inner diameter of 2,200 mm, which in turn connects to a stretch of concrete polymer pipe in a tunnel, built with pipe jacking in two stretches with a total length of 400 m.